irskep/cheapo_website/README.md

 Whenever you make a change to your database, follow these steps:

 1. Make the change in your Python source code.
+Consider using [deferred column loading](https://docs.sqlalchemy.org/en/14/orm/loading_columns.html#deferred-column-loading) to eliminate runtime errors before your migration has been applied to your database.
 2. Run `make local-db-migrate` (alias for `poetry run flask --app server db migrate`) to create the migration files.
 Check them by hand.
 3. Run `make local-db-upgrade` (alias for `poetry run flask --app server db upgrade`)
 4. Commit your changes.
 5. Set the web site to maintenance mode (`fly secrets set FLASK_MAINTENANCE_MODE=1`).
 6. Run `fly ssh console`.
 In the SSH session, `cd /code && make maintenance-db-upgrade`.
 (It should be possible to get this down to one line, but I'm having trouble with `fly ssh console -C`.)
 7. Set the web site back to normal mode (`fly secrets set FLASK_MAINTENANCE_MODE=0`).
+8. If you used deferred column loading, you can now remove the `deferred()` wrappers.

 ## Organization